nndeploy/nndeploy/README_EN.md

       status = graph->deinit();
       ```

 > Requires Python 3.10+.
-By default, it includes PyTorch, ONNXRuntime, and MNN.
+By default, it includes ONNXRuntime, and MNN.
 For more inference backends, please use developer mode.

 ## Documentation